 Although the Preferred Securities have been registered with Iberclear as managing entity of the central registry of the Spanish clearance and settlement system (the Spanish Central Registry) and application has been made for admission to listing and trading on AIAF, there is no assurance that such application will be accepted or that an active trading market will develop.
 If an active trading market does not develop or is not maintained, the market price and liquidity of the Preferred Securities may be adversely affected.
-If a market does develop, it may not be very liquid and any liquidity in such market could be significantly affected by any purchase and cancellation of the Preferred Securities by the Bank or any member of the Group as provided in Condition 8 or any Capital Reduction Conversion as provided in Condition 6.2.
-Therefore, investors may not be able to sell their Preferred Securities easily or at prices that will provide them with a yield comparable to similar investments that have a developed secondary market.
-Illiquidity may have an adverse effect on the market value of the Preferred Securities.
+Even if a market does develop, it may not be very liquid and any liquidity in such market could be significantly affected by any purchase and cancellation of the Preferred Securities by the Bank or any member of the Group as provided in Condition 8 or any Capital Reduction Conversion as provided in Condition 6.2.
+The market price of the Preferred